PISAresearch/metamask-comp/README.md

 AND:    000000000000010000
 ```

-Due to the AND operation, toFlip == AND, so our precondition will reject it.
+The result is toFlip == AND so our precondition will reject it.

-*Case 2:* toFlip has a bit that has not yet been flipped on-chain:
+*Case 2:* The bit has not already been flipped on-chain. e.g. the happy case

 ```
 bitmap: 000000100000010000